Racot86/lesson-7/README.md

-# Terraform Infrastructure for AWS
+# Lesson-7: AWS Infra + GitOps CI/CD (Jenkins + Helm + Terraform + Argo CD)

 ## Overview

-This project provides Terraform configurations to set up a complete AWS infrastructure with:
+This project implements a complete path from infrastructure to GitOps-style application delivery:

+1) Infrastructure (Terraform)
-* **State Management**: S3 bucket with DynamoDB for secure state storage and locking
+   - S3 + DynamoDB for Terraform state backend
-* **Networking**: VPC with public/private subnets across multiple availability zones
+   - VPC with public/private subnets across 3 AZs
-* **Container Registry**: ECR repository for Docker image storage and management
+   - ECR repository for application images
+   - EKS cluster (control plane + managed node group)

+2) Platform services (Helm via Terraform)
+   - Jenkins installed to the cluster (Helm chart) for CI
+   - Argo CD installed to the cluster (Helm chart) for CD

+3) Application delivery
+   - Application packaged as a Helm chart: `charts/node-app`
+   - CI builds app image and pushes to ECR, then updates the Helm `values.yaml` tag
+   - Argo CD watches Git and automatically syncs the application to the cluster

 ---